jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume/open-application-letter-2018.md

 I' not a proponent of good design just for the sake of having a good design.
 I'm a proponent of good design because it helps in eliminating bugs, and good design helps in eliminating errors that programmers can make.

-### (e) TDD Preacher/Guide

-> "... preaching sermons to the unconverted in the hope of redeeming them (or at least their code)."
-Tomek Kaczanowski

-TDD Preacher?

-Not really.
-Maybe someday I can become one.
-But today?...
-I don't know how to create sermons.

 ### (f) TDD Law Enforcer